petersulyok/smfc/README.md

 - Different disks types can be mixed in `hd_names=` configuration parameter but the power management (standy mode) and *Standby guard* feature will not be supported in this case.
 - Although `smfc` can handle NVME SSDs, it is NOT RECOMMENDED to mix NVME SSD and SATA/SCSI disks in `hd_names=` parameters, because they are operating in quite different temperature intervals (e.g. 30-40C vs 40-80C).
 - The service can identify the disk types automatically based on the tags (`ata-`/`-SATA`, `nvme-` and `scsi-`)
 - `hddtemp` command is not actively developed anymore.
-If it is not available in your Linux there is a workaround for this case.
-Please use the provided `./bin/hddtemp_emu.sh` script instead of `hddtemp` command and configure `hwmon_path=` with hddtemp as many times as you need in your config file:
+If it is not available on your Linux distribution, there is a workaround for that.
+Please use `./bin/hddtemp_emu.sh` script in the `hddtemp_path=` configuration parmater and configure `hwmon_path=` with `hddtemp` keyword as many times as you need:

     ```
     [HD zone]
     ...
     hwmon_path=hddtemp hddtemp ...
     ...
-    hddtemp_path=..../hddtemp_emu.sh
+    hddtemp_path=/opt/smfc/hddtemp_emu.sh
     ```

 ### 6. Super Micro compatibility